GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ### Datasource using Cloud SQL

-As described in [Using Cloud SQL with a Flexible Environment](https://cloud.google.com/appengine/docs/flexible/java/using-cloud-sql) documentation, you need to add several runtime dependencies and configure the production url to use the Cloud SQL MySQL database which you created before.
+As described in [Using Cloud SQL with a flexible environment](https://cloud.google.com/appengine/docs/flexible/java/using-cloud-sql) documentation, you need to add several runtime dependencies and configure the production URL to use the Cloud SQL MySQL database which you created before.

-Add MySQL dependencies; JDBC library and Cloud SQL MySQL Socket Factory.
+Add MySQL dependencies: JDBC library and Cloud SQL MySQL Socket Factory.